Gargoyles (TV series): Joe Books

 On December 24, 2015, Aaron Sparrow revealed that Gargoyles was to be adapted into a cinestory comics series published by Joe Books Inc. Originally, the first volume was intended to be released on March 30, 2016, adapting the five-part "Awakening" episodes from the first season, and second volume would have adapted the next four episodes ("The Thrill of the Hunt", "Temptation", "Deadly Force", and "Enter MacBeth") following the pilot.
 However, on September 29, 2017, Joe Books Inc. confirmed that the cinestory has been cancelled.

 Dynamite Entertainment

-On July 22, 2022, it was announced a new ongoing Gargoyles comic titled Gargoyles Season 4 will be published by Dynamite Entertainment.
+On July 22, 2022, a new ongoing Gargoyles comic written by Greg Weisman was announced that would be published by Dynamite Entertainment and depict "Season 4" of the TV series.
 The 18 issues produced under Slave Labor Graphics remain as the canonical third season instead of The Goliath Chronicles.
-Greg Weisman will write the comic.
 On October 29, 2022, Dynamite Entertainment announced they received 100,000 pre-orders of the first issue, making it Dynamite's highest selling comic of the year.
+A one-shot Halloween special focusing on Brooklyn's son, Nashville, was released in October 2023.